PriyamvadaParmar/Retail-Demand-Budget-Inventory-Forecasting-System-Indiacart/Overview.md

 # Indiacart – Retail Demand, Budget & Inventory Forecasting System

 ##  Project Overview
-This project presents an end-to-end **data-driven analytics solution** built for **Indiacart**, a fictional e-commerce retail company.
+This project presents an end-to-end **data-driven analytics solution** built for **Indiacart**, a hypothetical e-commerce retail company.
 The solution helps improve **demand forecasting, inventory planning, and budget control** by integrating **Excel, SQL, Tableau, and Python**.

 The project simulates a real-world retail environment and demonstrates how analytics can support **data-driven decision-making, operational efficiency, and revenue optimization**.